Pay Ticket

 Any student who accumulates three or more tickets during any school year may be subject to having his/her vehicle towed by the Department of Public Safety.
 There will also be a fine.
 The vehicle will be towed to an off-campus impound yard.
 The vehicle owner will be responsible to pay towing fees plus daily impound storage fees to be determined by the private towing service that has towed and impounded the vehicle.

-Additionally, there will be disciplinary referrals to the Assistant Dean of Students for:
+Additionally, there will be disciplinary referrals to the Office of Dean of Students for:

 • Any student who is cited for parking on campus without having registered their vehicle